gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

 // highlight-start
 // Gatsby's Link overrides:
-// Gatsby defines a global called ___loader to prevent its method calls from creating console errors you override it here global.___loader = {
+// Gatsby defines a global variable called ___loader to prevent its method
+// calls from creating console errors.
+This overrides those method calls. global.___loader = {
   enqueue: () => {},
   hovering: () => {},
 }

-// Gatsby internal mocking to prevent unnecessary errors in storybook testing environment global.__PATH_PREFIX__ = ""
+// Gatsby internal mocking to prevent unnecessary errors in the Storybook
+// testing environment
+global.__PATH_PREFIX__ = ""

-// This is to utilized to override the window.___navigate method Gatsby defines and uses to report what path a Link would be taking us to if it wasn't inside a storybook window.___navigate = pathname => {
+// Gatsby defines and uses a window.___navigate method to report what path
+// a Link would be take in a traditional Gatsby-based website.
+This overrides
+// that method when rendering within Storybook. window.___navigate = pathname => {
   action("NavigateTo:")(pathname)
 }